PeishuoYu/GeneralModelBuilder/ReadMe.txt

 		pep is the target attribute(the predicted attribute)

-		numericAttributes is a list of the names of numeric attributes, in the example it is income, age, and number of children useless is a list of attributes, which you do not want to include in the learning process
+		numericAttributes is a list of numeric attributes, in the example it is income, age, and number of children useless is a list of attributes, which you do not want to include in the learning process